project-image

 First Marksmith Production Has Arrived

-about 3 years ago – Sat, Jan 23, 2021 at 10:06:17 PM
+almost 4 years ago – Sat, Jan 23, 2021 at 10:06:17 PM

 I have received the first small batch of production Marksmiths.
 This is the first 104 pcs of the 500 pcs 1st production run to do some initial inspection while the remainder wait for the boxes.